CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.5.md

 ## Summary

-In this exercise, we explored the role of Communication Compliance in Microsoft 365 Copilot.
+In this exercise, you explored the role of Communication Compliance in Microsoft 365 Copilot.
 Communication Compliance helps organizations monitor internal and external communications to identify and manage policy violations.
 By applying predefined and custom policies, organizations can detect inappropriate messages, manage risks, and ensure compliance across various communication channels, including Copilot.
 This feature supports proactive risk management and adherence to regulatory standards, enhancing overall security and compliance.